Skip to main content

 • Weak and tight lower back muscles.

-• Daily stress and tension manifests itself as tension in muscles of the lower back.
+• Daily stress and tension manifest themselves as tension in the lower back muscles.

 The bridge pose helps to strengthen the hamstrings and lower back muscles.

-It strengthens the core and abdominal muscle group, tones the buttocks, and stretches the tops of your thighs and hip flexors.
+It strengthens the core and abdominal muscles, tones the buttocks, and stretches the tops of the thighs and hip flexors.

 Instructions: